Scot Mendelson: Equipped world record

 At 2005 APF Nationals, Mendelson benched 881.8 lb in multi-ply, becoming only the third man in history after Tim Isaac and Gene Rychlak to achieve this feat.

 In 2006 Iron Man Bodybuilding contest's Fit Expo in Pasadena, Mendelson broke Rychlak's 1005 lb all-time equipped bench press world record with 1008.6 lb with only his 1st lift.
-Eventhough the record didn't last long with the arrival of 'unlimited' equipment category with the rise of the likes of Ryan Kennelly, Will Barotti, Tiny Meeker, Bill Gillespie and Jimmy Kolb, Mendelson improved his multi-ply PR to 1025.1 lb by 2008 WPC World Championships in West Palm Beach.
+Even though the record didn't last long with the arrival of 'unlimited' equipment category with the rise of the likes of Ryan Kennelly, Will Barotti, Tiny Meeker, Bill Gillespie and Jimmy Kolb, Mendelson improved his multi-ply PR to 1025.1 lb by 2008 WPC World Championships in West Palm Beach.

 Mendelson's lifetime PR came in 2009 APF Holiday Festival of Strength in Camarillo, where he benched 1030.6 lb in multi-ply which stood as the all-time multi-ply world record in the 275-pound weight class until Jimmy Kolb in 2020 as well as the all-time multi-ply world record in Masters (40+) category irrespective of weight class until Tiny Meeker in 2013.